-John Traill is an instructor in CLA201H, Latin and Greek in Scientific Terminology, in the undergraduate Research Opportunities Course, CLA299Y, Biographies of Ancient Athenians, and in the first year seminar course SII 199, Greece’s Wonderland.
+John Traill is an instructor in CLA201H, Latin and Greek in Scientific Terminology, and in recent years has also taught the undergraduate Research Opportunities Course, CLA299Y, Biographies of Ancient Athenians.

-He is a graduate of the University of Toronto in Honours Classics, and holds AM and PhD degrees from Harvard University.
-He has spent 2 years as a post-doctoral research associate at the Institute for Advanced Study in Princeton, and 8 years at the American School of Classical Studies at Athens.
+Traill is a graduate of the University of Toronto in Honours Classics (1961), and holds the AM and PhD degrees from Harvard University (1962 and 1967).
+He has spent 2 years as a post-doctoral Research Associate at the Institute for Advanced Study in Princeton (1970-72) and 8 years at the American School of Classical Studies in Athens.

-He has published 25 books, the most recent published in November 2016 (and served as editor or co-editor of an additional 5) on Greek inscriptions, the topography of Athens and Attica, and on the people of ancient Athens, and for the last 4 decades has directed the Athenians Project, a research venture applying modern electronic technology to ancient data, specifically as a member of the BRAIN (Big Data Research and Analytics Information Networking) Alliance, a consortium of scholars in computing science in the four universities in the Toronto area.
-The Athenians Project is involved particularly in Large-Scale Computing, Data Mining, Geomatics, Information Networking, and Visualization.
+He has published 26 books, the most recent appearing in June 2021, and has served as editor or co-editor of an additional 5 volumes.
+The main topics of his research have been Greek inscriptions, the topography of Athens and Attica, and especially the prosopography of ancient Athens.
+For more than 4 decades he has directed the ATHENIANS Project, a research venture applying modern electronic technology to ancient data.
+In recent years the Project has been a member of the BRAIN (Big Data Research and Analytics Information Networking) Alliance, a consortium of scholars in computing science in the four major universities in the Toronto area, and in this context ATHENIANS' research has involved large-scale computing, data mining, geomatics, information networking, and data visualization.

 Based originally at Victoria College and the Computer Systems Research Group (later Institute) using a database management system supplied by EMPRESS Software and later supported by the Centre for Computing in the Humanities and Social Sciences (CHASS) supervised by D. F. Derkach, the ATHENIANS Project is now located in the Department of Classics.